 13 Nov Postnatal Depression and Anxiety in new mothers

-To highlight Perinatal Depression & Anxiety Week, Nov 10-16 (2019), Amanda Gordon reminds us Postnatal Depression and Anxiety can come to any new mother… even to those who believe that having a new baby is the best thing ever.
+Amanda Gordon discusses how Postnatal Depression and Anxiety can come to any new mother… even to those who believe that having a new baby is the best thing ever.

 Having a new baby is, for most people, the culmination of planning and dreaming.
 Even if it wasn’t initially on the agenda, you’ve had some months to get used to the idea and ponder your new life.
 For many, it is the best thing ever, even if a bit scary – even though your life will completely change.
 Others, however, find the fear of those very changes become bigger than the potential joy.
 The normal anxiety of being a new parent turns into overwhelming panic.
 From panic comes feelings of helplessness.
 Negative emotions pile on top of one another and the result can be a horrible black depression.
 And you can just feel so alone …

 I should add that even some who believe that this is the best thing ever, can experience feelings of depression.
-They become fearful of their capacity to care for the baby, to keep her safe, well and to feed her.
+They become fearful of their capacity to care for the baby, keep them safe and well and feed them.
 The crying of the baby can become impossible to bear.
 The expected feelings of maternal joy don’t just appear with the birth of the baby.
-Some women begin to believe that they will never love their baby as they should.
+Some women begin to believe that they will never love their babies as they should.

 There are so many factors that can contribute to postnatal depression.